tobua/instl/README.md

 `Settings → Keyboard → Input Sources → +` then to allow easily switching the layout go to `Settings → Keyboard → Shortcuts` and under `Input Sources` set `⌥ Space` as the shortcut for next language.

+### Prevent Sourcetree package-lock Lag

+The package-lock file is generated automatically, but due to it's size and the often huge amount of changes it bogs down Sourcetree.
+To prevent this simply ignore the contents of those files in `Preferences → Diff → Ignore File Patterns` and add `, **/package-lock.json`.

 ## Screenshot of Resulting Setup

 <p align="center">